quantumquantara-arch/aureon/nexlevelai-engine/NEXLEVELAI_ENGINE_API.md

 # 7. Summary

-The NexLevelAI Engine API provides a unified interface for:
+The Aureon Engine API provides a unified interface for:
 - perception
 - reasoning
 - coherence verification